Be the first, order the brand new Galaxy S24 FE, Galaxy Tab S10 Ultra, order the KING Galaxy S24 Ultra!

 As for hotel managers and operators, Samsung says they can update their management systems with ease to enable AirPlay.
 Meanwhile, LYNK Cloud lets them customize content and OTT access remotely.

-In addition, SmartThings Pro, as the name suggests, is an enterprise version of the consumer-grade SmartThings platform for IoT device management.
+In addition, SmartThings Pro is an enterprise version of the consumer-grade SmartThings platform for IoT device management.
 The system lets hotel managers connect and control their Samsung smart devices, from TVs and smart signages to air conditioners throughout their hotels.

 Image Credit: Samsung